augnustin/docker-local-tutorial/PITCHME.md

 - Very good for isolation
 - Think functional/disposable, do not save state, but sequence of steps
-- Install a dev environment in 1 single command: `docker-compose build`
+- Install a dev environment in a single command: `docker-compose build`
+- Wide repository of pre-built images, some can be a pain to create (eg. selenium)

+At some point you may want to use Docker in production, you will already know the commands!